Loading...

 William Blake was an English poet, painter, and printmaker who was born in 1757 and died in 1827.

-Blake published his poetry collection Songs of Experience in 1794.
+Blake published his poetry collection, songs of experience in 1794.

-This collection contains the poem London.
+This collection contains the poem 'London'.

 Blake's poetry often explores themes of innocence and experience, human nature and spirituality.

-He believed in social and racial equality, hear, hear.
+He believed in social and racial equality.

-William Blake was a romantic poet.
+Here, here, William Blake was a romantic poet.

-In the poem London, William Blake uses sensory language to paint a vivid image.
+In the poem 'London', William Blake uses sensory language to paint a vivid image.

-Sounds are important in a poem such as the infant's cry of fear and the chimney sweeper's cry.
+Sounds are important in a poem such as the "infant's cry of fear" and the "chimney-sweeper's cry".

-Blake uses visuals of a blackening church.
+Blake uses visuals of a black'ning church.

-This could be from the dirt caused by the Industrial Revolution.
+This could be from the dirt caused by the industrial revolution.

-He also describes the blood on palace walls.
+He also describes the blood on "Palace walls".

 These descriptions create a vivid and overall negative image.

-London does not come off looking very good from this poem.
+'London' does not come off looking very good from this poem.

-The poem London is a dramatic monologue.
+The poem 'London' is a dramatic monologue.

-The dramatic monologue is when one person speaks in a poem or story, sharing their thoughts and feelings with the reader.
+A dramatic monologue is when one person speaks in a poem or story, sharing their thoughts and feelings with the reader.

 It's like listening to someone talk about their experiences, but you don't hear anyone else speaking.